-Staff members should be reminded to report immediately to their manager if they develop fever or symptoms of acute respiratory tract infection and should be referred for medical assessment

-If they are suspected to have COVID-19 they should follow guidance on self -quarantine and should not present for work.

-If they have COVID-19 they should not return to work until at least 14 days after complete resolution of symptoms and with at least 5 days with no fever.
+Staff members should be reminded to report immediately to their manager if they fit the case definition for COVID-19 and should be referred for medical assessment.
+If they are suspected to have COVID-19 they should follow guidance on self -isolation and should not present for work.
+If they have COVID-19 and the disease is mild and managed at home, they can return to work 14 days after symptom onset (or date of diagnosis if no symptoms) AND after 5 days with no fever.